B20 Collective Action Hub

 Engaging with competitors, local authorities, government agencies and civil society stakeholders to confront bribery risks that are common to market participants can be an efficient way to prevent and reduce corruption.

 The active involvement of the private sector to prevent and combat corruption is essential.
 This is not only in the interests of companies themselves but also to the benefit of the countries and communities where they operate.
 Ultimately, the expansion of multi-stakeholder approaches, including Collective Action, can be a game changer for the prevention and reduction of corruption.

-Our goal at the Basel Institute's International Centre for Collective Action is to create the conditions for the systematic use of Collective Action through:
+Our goal at the Basel Institute is to create the conditions for the systematic use of Collective Action through:

 - Supporting the increased use of Collective Action by the private sector through initiating and facilitating different forms of Collective Action together with local partners.
 This also includes supporting government-business partnerships (such as High Level Reporting Mechanisms) in high-risk areas, particularly in relation to high-value procurement projects.

 - Building global policy support and making Collective Action an international norm.
 Private-sector actors should be obliged to consider how to integrate Collective Action into their anti-corruption compliance risk assessment and solutions’ toolbox.

 - Coordinating a global coalition to monitor and advocate for the implementation of anti-corruption commitments made by governments and the private sector alike.